best-child-friendly-restaurants-wine-estates-near-cape-town

 The game drive lasts roughly two hours and includes a stop among the vineyards, which enjoy incredible views of a distant Table Mountain.
 During this stop, adult guests can indulge in a tasty cheese and wine sampling.

-Please note: Game drives must be booked 48 hours in advance.
+Please note: Farm game drives must be booked 48 hours in advance.

 For more information or to book a game drive, please see here.